-Will your breast implants give you cancer?
-Woman shares warning
+Cases of rare cancer linked to breast implants on the rise

-A woman who developed an incredibly rare but potentially deadly cancer linked to certain breast implants is warning other women to stay vigilant about their bodies.
+A woman who developed an incredibly rare but potentially deadly cancer linked to certain breast implants is warning other women to stay vigilant about their bodies as the number of cases grows.

-Stacey Boone was told she had the flu, endured an egg-size lump on her collarbone and lost more than 40 pounds before she finally received the correct diagnosis: breast implant-associated anaplastic large cell lymphoma (ALCL), a type of non-Hodgkin's lymphoma.
+Stacey Boone was told she had the flu, endured an egg-size lump on her collarbone and lost more than 40 pounds before she finally received the correct diagnosis: breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), a type of non-Hodgkin's lymphoma.

-Since finding a possible link in 2011, the U.S. Food and Drug Administration has identified 359 women with the disease; nine have died.
+On Wednesday, the U.S. Food and Drug Administration announced it has identified 457 women with the disease in the U.S., or 43 more since the last public update one year ago.
+Nine patients have died since the FDA found a possible link in 2011, a number that's unchanged from last year.
 Most cases involve textured breast implants.

+The agency also announced it's now sending letters to doctors, specifically primary care physicians and gynecologists, urging them to learn about BIA-ALCL so they can better diagnose and treat women who may be at risk.

+"We hope that this information prompts providers and patients to have important, informed conversations about breast implants and the risk of BIA-ALCL," said Dr. Binita Ashar, director of surgical devices in the FDA's Center for Devices and Radiological Health, in a statement.

 Boone underwent breast augmentation surgery in 1990, a cosmetic change she wanted to do for herself, she said.
 She now knows she received textured breast implants, though at the time, she wasn’t aware she had any options.